nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## 1. Introduction

-AniChan is an all-rounded tool to effectively create and organize anime lists with viewing statistics, efficiency-focused features, and tools to improve anime-watching experience.
+**AniChan** is an all-rounded tool to effectively create and organize anime lists with viewing statistics, efficiency-focused features, and tools to improve anime-watching experience.

 ## 2. Quick Start

 1. Ensure that you have Java 11 or above installed.
-2. Download the latest version of `AniChan` from [here](https://github.com/AY2021S1-CS2113T-F12-2/tp/releases/tag/V1.0).
+2. Download the latest version of **AniChan** from [here](https://github.com/AY2021S1-CS2113T-F12-2/tp/releases/tag/V1.0).
-3. Copy the file to the folder you want to use as the home folder for your AniChan.
+3. Copy the file to the folder you want to use as the home folder for **AniChan**.
-4. Open cmd and change directory into the folder.
-Run “java -jar anichan.jar”.
+4. Open **Command Prompt** or **Powershell** and change directory into the folder.
+Run `java -jar anichan.jar`.
-5. Type a command into the command prompt and press ‘Enter’ to execute it. e.g. typing `help` and pressing ‘Enter’ will display the help message.
+5. Type a command into the command prompt and press `Enter` to execute it.
+For example, typing `help` and pressing `Enter` will display the help message.

 ## 3. Features